JamesBisese/TADAShiny/.github/ISSUE_TEMPLATE/bug_report.md

 **Reminders for TADA contributors addressing this issue**

-Bug fixes should include all the following work:
+Bug fixes should include the following work:

 -   [ ] Create or edit the code.